ETHICAL GUIDELINES

 Research involving human subjects

-When the submitted work includes human subjects, human material, human tissues, or human data, authors must declare that the research was conducted following the rules of the 1975 Declaration of Helsinki (https://www.wma.net/what-we-do/medical-ethics/declaration-of-helsinki/), as revised in 2013.
+When the submitted work includes human subjects, human material, human tissues, or human data, the authors must declare that the research was conducted following the rules of the 1975 Declaration of Helsinki as revised in 2017.
 Considering literal 23 of this ethical declaration: "All subjects gave informed consent for inclusion before participating in the study.
 The study was conducted following the Declaration of Helsinki and the protocol was approved by the Ethics Committee of XXX (Project identification code) ."

 In studies where human intervention is not required, such as surveys, questionnaires, and consultations on social networks, it is crucial to ensure that all participants are fully informed and have given their consent, with anonymity guaranteed.
 The research objectives, type of data processing, and potential risks should also be communicated.
 Additionally, ethical approval from an ethics committee should be obtained.
 If an exception is made and ethical approval is not necessary, the citation of the legislation allowing the study should be included.
 If the study requires the use of photos or names of individuals, written informed consent from the participants must be obtained.
 In cases where it is necessary to publish images of individuals, names or initials should not be included.
 All efforts should be made to maintain the anonymity of patients, participants, or study subjects.